TheLtWilson/emote-showcase/README.md

 ## Development

 It is recommended to use the [Twitch Developer Rig](https://dev.twitch.tv/docs/extensions/rig) for some aspects of development, such as modifying extension configuration through Twitch.
 However, all that is needed to run this project is a web server.

+## Release Builds

+The completed builds that are/were on Twitch are uploaded after the build has been approved and released.